-In winter, Interlaken’s snow-capped mountains and decorative lights make it an appealing winter escape.
-Central to this experience is the Interlaken Christmas Market, or Weihnachtsmarkt as it’s known locally, a vibrant mix of chalet-style stalls rich with the scent of Swiss delicacies and family-friendly activities.
+Interlaken’s snow-capped mountains and decorative lights make it an appealing winter escape.
+Central to this experience is the Interlaken Christmas Market, which is part of Winterheart this year.
+There are chalet-style stalls, family-friendly activities, live music and a light art exhibition.

 Opening times: 11am to 8pm.